Last updated on March 4th, 2022

 Aitutaki is such a small island that it doesn’t matter all that much where you’re basing yourself if you don’t mind hiring a scooter/car.
 Accommodations cater to the mid-range / luxury traveler, with a small selection of basic options.
 I stayed both near O’otu Beach and close to Arutanga.
 Being close to town means you can walk to the grocery shop, market, internet cafe etc. The beaches on the west side of the island are not that great for swimming.
 O’otu Beach, on the other hand, is on a more remote part of the island.
 There are a couple of restaurants, a cafe, and a few resorts and bungalows.
 The beach is lovely, not great for snorkeling but great for kayaking and finding a small sandbar to chill on.
 Here are a few recommendations:

-On the airport side of Aitutaki, Inano Beach Bungalows is a 10-minute walk from O’otu Beach, walking distance from a bar/restaurant, car hire, cafe and wifi hotspot.
-Traditional thatched roof units face a lush tropical garden, with a few larger units right on the beach.
+On the airport side of Aitutaki, Te Roto Bay (formerly Inano Beach Bungalows) is a 10-minute walk from O’otu Beach, walking distance from a bar/restaurant, car hire, cafe, and wifi hotspot.
+Traditional thatched-roof units face a lush tropical garden, with a few larger units right on the beach.
 The beach is lovely for sunsets but not that great for swimming with poor visibility and shallow waters, though the owners have dug into the sand to create what feels like a deep swimming pool.
 All units are self-contained and the place itself is very (very) low-key, with not much happening (bar/restaurant currently closed) and the owners not really around.
 Filtered water costs $1 per bottle and credit cards are now accepted.
 Bring plenty of mosquito repellent as the mosquitoes on this side of the island are ferocious.

-The scuba diving in Aitutaki is said to be exceptionally good, with drifts dives, canyon walls and lots of sharks.
+The scuba diving in Aitutaki is said to be exceptionally good, with drifts dives, canyon walls, and lots of sharks.
 However, it is super expensive and I opted out in favor of more reasonably priced dives in Rarotonga.
 Bubbles Below and Aitutaki Divers offer two tank dives for about $200 (NZD).
 That’s a lot of money.
-Another thing to consider is that outings are prone to last minute cancellations due to bad weather or lack of a minimum amount of divers.
-Snorkelers are welcomed to join.
+Another thing to consider is that outings are prone to last-minute cancellations due to bad weather or lack of a minimum amount of divers.
+Snorkelers are welcome to join.
 My advice would be: if you really want to dive in Aitutaki – aim to do this at the very start of your visit and book in advance.